DavidPetrasek/ChatBundle/docs/01b-odm-models.md

     message_class: App\Document\Message
 ```

-You may have to include the MessageBundle in your Doctrine mapping configuration,
+You may have to include the ChatBundle in your Doctrine mapping configuration,
 along with the bundle containing your custom Thread and Message classes:

 ```yaml